 To make a Regulatory Set inactive go to its dedicated page and in the upper right corner the entire set may toggled to Inactive.
 Once inactive it is no longer available to select / apply to a trip or flight leg, however all historical applications of the set will be preserved.

 From the main Regulatory Set page:

-Select the applicable regulation for which the trips/flights using this set will be applied.
-The applied regulatory type will be used in reports and other data when searching for trips/flights based on the regulation they flew under.
+Select the applicable regulation for which the trips/flights using this set is to be applied.
+The applied regulatory type is used in reports and other data when searching for trips/flights based on the regulation they flew under.
 Note: Avianis does not apply any regulation requirements, it is the duty of the operator to follow all applicable regulations and the account administrator to ensure the Regulatory Set is accurately configured to create alerts.

 Hard Days Off Per Quarter

-If there are requirement entries under the Time Off tab, this field will be disregarded / not considered and the Time Off entries will take priority.
+If there are requirement entries under the Time Off tab, this field is disregarded / not considered and the Time Off entries will take priority.
 More information on those settings in: Regulatory Sets: Limitation, Experience, and Time Off

 Number of PICs Required

 Set the number of pilots required to be PIC qualified for the trip/flight based on the total number of pilots / SICs.
 If there is no requirement, leave as 0.